 Navy Exchange Service Command installs micro market in Iceland hangar

-Navy Exchange Service Command has opened its first expeditionary micro market at Keflavik Air Base in Keflavik, Iceland, to provide self-service food and essentials for U.S. military and NATO forces operating in the area.
+Navy Exchange Service Command and Naval Air Station (NAS) Sigonella opened the first expeditionary micro market at Keflavik Air Base in Keflavik, Iceland, to provide self-service food and essentials for U.S. military and NATO forces operating in the area.

 The micro market, which opened on March 10, offers grab-and-go snacks, coffee, cold beverages and frozen meals along with a limited selection of health, beauty and laundry items.
 It is located in a 70-year-old hangar and operates as a 24/7 self-service location.